gramuah/BHF/README.md

 Adapt the corresponding parts in the CMakeLists.txt files in:

-      "BHF/src/apps/adf_classification/"
-      "BHF/src/apps/arf_regression/"
+      "BHF/src/apps/houghdetection/"

 ---

 #### HOW TO BUILD THE CODE:

-In general, this code package includes two different applications, i.e., two different binaries.
-One is for classification tasks with ADF and the other for regression tasks with ARF.
+In general, this code package includes one application referred to Boosted Hought Forests.

 To build the code, change the directory to

 ```
-    BHF/bin/*/build
+    BHF/bin/houghdetection/build
 ```
-where "\*" is either "adf_classification" or "arf_regression".

 Then, simply type:

 ```
     cmake ../../../src/apps/*
 ```
 to create the Makefile.
-Again "\*" is either "adf_classification" or "arf_regression".
+Again "\*" is "houghdetection".
 Finally, type "make" to build the binaries.

 ---